AntoniosIosifidis99/dcas-atlas-sync/THIRD_PARTY.md

 This repository uses standard scientific Python packages (e.g., numpy, pandas, matplotlib) for artifact processing and plotting.

 When running training, additional dependencies are determined by the external baseline framework you use.

----

-## Citation

-If you use this repository, please cite the paper:
-*Atlas Synchronization in the Hierarchical Federated Learning Continuum*. :contentReference[oaicite:13]{index=13}